Ehsan-eslami/next-calculator-app/README.md

 - Error Handling: Learned to handle errors gracefully, providing meaningful feedback to users.

 ### Continued development
-I want continue working on Themeprovider and css file that becomes easier and nicer
+- I want continue working on Themeprovider and css file that becomes easier and nicer

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally

 ## Author